The Spectral Analysis of the Interior Transmission Eigenvalue Problem for Maxwell's Equations: Introduction

 This motivates us to derive desired regularity results in Section \ref{Regularity} that are needed to show the invertibility of $\vecB_\lambda$ and prove the main theorem.
 The derivation of these results mainly uses the semi-classical pseudo-differential calculus introduced in \cite{R1} for the scalar case with appropriate adaptations to Maxwell's system.
 The assumption that the electric permittivity is constant near the boundary considerably eases the technicality of this section and allows us to use results from the scalar problem that are summarized in the Appendix. {The main technical difficulty related to non constant electric permittivity is that the divergence free condition is different for $\vecE$ and $\vecE_0$ near the boundary.
 One therefore cannot impose a ``simple'' control of the divergence of the difference which is needed to establish regularity results.}

 Using the regularity results obtained in Section \ref{Regularity}, we show that $\vecB_\lambda$ has a bounded inverse for certain $\lambda$ in Section \ref{InverseBz}.

 Section \ref{Main} is dedicated to proving the main results on transmission eigenvalues following the approach in \cite{R1} which is based on Agmon's theory for the spectrum of non self-adjoint PDE \cite{A}.
 We prove for instance that the inverse $\vecB_\lambda^{-1}$ composed with a projection operator is a Hilbert-Schmidt operator with desired growth properties for its resolvent.
 This allows us to prove that the set of transmission eigenvalues is discrete, infinite and without finite accumulation points.
 Moreover, a notion of generalized eigenfunctions is introduced and a denseness result is obtained in an appropriate solution space.
+The main result is summerized in Theorem \ref{mainHM}.